BroadbandForum/usp/specification/messages/index.md

 #### GetInstances Examples

-For example, if a Controller wanted to know *only* the current instances of Wifi SSID Objects that exist on an Agent (that has 3 SSIDs), it would send a GetInstances Request as:
+For example, if a Controller wanted to know *only* the current instances of WiFi SSID Objects that exist on an Agent (that has 3 SSIDs), it would send a GetInstances Request as:

 ```
     GetInstances {
-      obj_paths : "Device.Wifi.SSID."
+      obj_paths : "Device.WiFi.SSID."
       bool first_level_only : true
     }
 ```